mjhugo/grails-auto-test/README.md

 - Björn Wilmsmann, MetaSieve
 - Mike Hugo

+## Modifications Made By

+- Chris Sterling

 ## Grails support

-Version 1.0 of this plugin will only work with Grails 2.0 or higher.
+Version 1.0 of this plugin works with Grails 2.0 or higher.
 If you have a Grails application using a version of grails prior to 2.0, please use version 0.1 of this plugin

 ## Usage